 Code Title AUCC Credits

-Select three courses from the list below not taken elsewhere in the program:
+Select two courses from the list below not taken elsewhere in the program:

 CS 320 Algorithms--Theory and Practice 3